-- Matching student accounts will only be displayed if the student has an active and public student account.
-Matching accounts that are not activated or are set to private will not be included.
+Candidate accounts will only be displayed if the candidate has an active, public student or alumni account.
+Accounts that aren't activated or are set to private will not be included.

-Please note: Premium features are for Handshake Premium accounts only.
-For more information, please check out this resource!
+This feature is available to Premium partners only.
+For more information, check out this resource!